kckoh/cpp_tutorial/Best_practice.md

 13. Use angled brackets to include header files that come with the compiler.
 Use double quotes to include any other header files.

 14. A code file should #include its paired header file (if it exists).
-If you’re curious as to why, see nascardriver’s comment

 15. When including a header file from the standard library, use the no extension version (without the .h) if it exists.
 User-defined headers should still use a .h extension.